 Implantation of a cardioverter defibrillator for cardiac arrhythmias (ventricular/atrioventricular pacemaker)

-Rhythmic electrical excitation is normally generated in the heart, specifically in a small node on the right atrium called the node
+Normally, a rhythmic electrical excitation is generated in the heart, specifically in a small node on the right atrium called the sinus node, which the heart passes through its wall causing the heart muscle to contract, and thus the blood is pumped through the circulatory system. arrhythmia).

 Arrhythmia arises from various causes.
 Often the cause is caused by the heart itself, for example Heart valve changes With high pressure, or narrowing of the coronary arteries (coronary heart disease), previous heart attacks, or myocarditis.
 However, arrhythmias can also be caused by external causes, for example by certain substances (such as caffeine, drugs, drugs, nicotine) or by hyperthyroidism or psychological reactions that cause an irregular heartbeat.